Alabama fire leaves several dead, destroys at least 35 boats, officials say

 Several people died Monday in an ongoing fire that has destroyed at least 35 vessels at a boat dock in Alabama, officials say.

-The massive blaze that broke out this morning in Scottsboro has consumed mostly houseboats, according to Scottsboro Fire Chief Gene Mecklaus.
+The massive blaze that broke out this morning in Scottsboro has consumed mostly houseboats, according to Scottsboro Fire Chief Gene Necklaus.

-“Due to ongoing firefighting/rescue operations, please avoid the areas around Jackson County Park, both land and water, until further notified,” the Jackson County Emergency Management Agency warned in a tweet.
+"There were numerous people rescued from the water who had escaped by going into the water," Jackson County Chief Sheriff's Deputy Rocky Harnen told The Associated Press shortly after dawn.
+"We're trying to get divers down here to search for possible victims in the water."

+"We have some confirmed fatalities, but we don't have an exact number yet," Harnen added.
+"We have several people who were taken to the hospital from being in the water, and some had minor burns."

 'OUTLET CHALLENGE' PROMPTS SAFETY WARNINGS FROM FIRE INVESTIGATORS

-Mecklaus says the fire has resulted in several fatalities, but did not give a specific number, the Associated Press reports.
+The Jackson County Emergency Management Agency warned in a tweet that “due to ongoing firefighting/rescue operations, please avoid the areas around Jackson County Park, both land and water, until further notified.”

-Earlier, he said seven people were hospitalized and seven others were missing.
+Necklaus said earlier that seven people were hospitalized and seven others were missing.

+Harnen added that officials are trying to account for about seven people who had places on the dock.

+"They had slips here," Harnen said.
+“That doesn't mean they're in the water and it doesn't mean they're dead.
+We're making attempts to find them.”

 CLICK HERE TO GET THE FOX NEWS APP